brucefoster/figma-icons-sync/README.md

 });
 ```

-To force a re-fetch of all icons, pass `true` as the third argument to `sync`.
+To force a re-fetch of all icons, pass `true` as the third argument:
-*Note.
-If there is a remote icon sharing the same name, force re-fetch will overwrite local files.*
+*Note: This will overwrite any local files if there's a remote icon with the same name.*
 ```javascript
 sync(
     'https://www.figma.com/file/71UBnODS8DUi06bjMlCH/UI-Kit?type=design&node-id=4909-11807',